Chapter 2:

 “This is harassment!
 Let me go, hobo!”

 She let out an ear-piercing shriek.
-When Hiro tried tuning out of her incessant complaints, she dug her sharp nails into his thighs.
+It took a monumental amount of effort to tune her out.
+When she noticed her incessant complaints weren’t enough, she dug her sharp nails into his thighs.

 “O-Ow!”
 He dropped her on the ground and fell on one knee.
 “What the hell are you doing, kid?!”

 “Whatever.
 If you wanna stay and die, be my guest.
 I’m outta here!”
-Hiro tried to dash away, but she grabbed his hand, stopping him in place.
+Hiro took a step forward to dash away, but she grabbed hold of his hand.

 This time, she gripped his arm with both hands.
 “No!
 You’re takin’ me with you!”